TRUE: A Trustworthy Unified Explanation Framework for Large Language Model Reasoning

 \subsection{Executable Explanations for Single-Instance Reasoning}

-To systematically characterize the local reasoning behavior of large language models (LLMs), we begin by studying \emph{trustworthy explanations} at the level of single inference instances.
-Existing Chain-of-Thought (CoT) based methods are able to generate fluent reasoning traces; however, such traces do not necessarily reflect the model’s true decision mechanism and often function as post-hoc rationalizations.
-In contrast, we redefine explanations as \emph{executable reasoning specifications}, whose validity can be verified through external execution.
-The framework of the executable explanations is illustrated in Figure~\ref{fig:1} .
+We begin by studying \emph{trustworthy explanations} at the single-instance level.
+Since CoT-style traces often act as post-hoc rationalizations rather than faithful decision records, we redefine explanations as \emph{executable reasoning specifications} whose validity can be verified by external execution (Figure~\ref{fig:1}).

 \paragraph{Definition 1 (Executable Explanation).} Given an input problem $x$, an executable explanation is defined as a structured sequence of reasoning steps